 If your SCOBY starts off floating but sinks in the middle of the fermentation period, it could be due to a sudden temperature drop.
-The ideal temperature for fermenting kombucha is around 75-85F, that is when the yeast thrive and are most proactive.
+The ideal temperature for fermenting kombucha is around 75-85F, that is when the yeast thrives and is most proactive.
 If the temperature of your kitchen drops below productivity temperatures, it will cause the yeast to become less active.
-Less productive yeast produce less CO2, thus one less force keeping the SCOBY afloat.
-Now this still doesn’t affect the health of your kombucha, it’s just less productive meaning the fermentation will take a little bit longer.
+Less productive yeast produces less CO2, thus one less force keeping the SCOBY afloat.
+Now, this still doesn’t affect the health of your kombucha; it’s just less productive, meaning the fermentation will take a little bit longer.

-As temperatures become colder, yeast slow down as a means of energy conservation.
+As temperatures become colder, yeast slows down as a means of energy conservation.
 In your kombucha brew, however, they have plenty of sugar to feed on.
-They will eat the sugar, it’ll just take them longer to do so then at, say, 80F.
-If your kitchen is naturally colder, I would maybe recommend buying a fermentation heater to snug around your kombucha to help it along a little bit.
+They will eat the sugar; it’ll just take them longer to do so then at, say, 80F.
+If your kitchen is naturally colder, I would maybe recommend buying a kombucha warmer to snug around your kombucha to help it along a little bit.

 Also, not all SCOBYs are made equal.
-One SCOBY may be denser than another, causing it to perpetually sink.
-This density inequality may come from a spike in population of one bacteria or yeast to another during the fermentation period.
-Some of the microbes in your kombucha are directly responsible for building the SCOBY while others are not.
-If there is an imbalance of these microbes during a specific time during the fermentation, your SCOBY may be a little more or a little less dense than usual, causing it to sink or float.
+One SCOBY may be denser than another, causing it to sink perpetually.
+This density inequality may come from a spike in the population of one bacteria or yeast to another during the fermentation period.
+Some of the microbes in your kombucha are directly responsible for building the SCOBY, while others are not.
+If there is an imbalance of these microbes during a specific time during the fermentation, your SCOBY maybe a little more or a little less dense than usual, causing it to sink or float.